pauljonescodes/Rutgers-University-Notes/Philosophy/Philosophy of Psychology.md

 [^8]: It's not that we don't know what representation is or that there is no
     representation, but rather, it's that representation with regards to cognizing if a fuzzy and poorly understood.

+[^9]: There's a paradox of analysis here.
+Where on one hand, cogntive theorists and
+    any competent user of English knows what a representation *is*, we use them all the time.
+There are only two possibilities: We know what representation is or we do not.
+If we do, then we need to "check what's in the head" and see if it's a representation.
+If we don't, what's the use of writing a book on it?
+To clarify what we could possibly mean by a "mental model" or "mental representation"?
+We don't know what representation is *in general*, nevermind whether they can be in the head.

+[^10]: "We don't care what if you understand what representation *is*, we do, and that's
+    one."
+When scientists do this, or where scientists could possibly do this in other fields, you can still ask them where the representation *is* and *how* it represents.

+    The computer scientist can tell you that the letter on a screen is represented by the computer's software as an ASCII character with the numbers 1 through 64 (or something) and that those numbers are represented on the computers hardware with many, many on-off switches.
+On-off switches do no equal represented numbers and represented numbers are not represented letters, but they all share an resemblance that can be exploited.

+    What *I* want to know is can the cognitive scientist take a cognizers utterance of some state, say "I am hungry", and use folk psychology to say that the utterance is a represents the utterer's inner state, and if you look at the inner state you'll find the processes by which the brain finds out and stores facts about the body (but more generally the non-mind world).